Drix10/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  <a href="/reference/components/storage.html#File" target="_blank">File</a>
  component has its own property for controlling file scopes.

+{:id="Screen.DisplayMode" .text} *DisplayMode*
+: Sets the display mode for the screen.
+ This controls how the app layout interacts with system UI elements.

+ Available on Android 15+ only.
+On older Android versions, this property has no effect and the layout behaves as if 'safe' mode is set.

+ The ShowStatusBar property works independently and can be used alongside DisplayMode.
+ For example, you can use DisplayMode to control the overall layout strategy while using ShowStatusBar to specifically show/hide the status bar.

 {:id="Screen.Height" .number .ro .bo} *Height*
 : Returns the Screen height in pixels (y-size).